RepRapMorgan/grbl-Mega/README.md

 About this fork:
 _______________

+Experimental (work in progress, test carefully before using on machines):
-Experimental: added 5-axis (6-axis) support, based on gnea/grbl-Mega 1.1.
-Not tested yet.
-5-Axis seems to be doing something in a dry run (no steppers connected).
+* added 5-axis (6-axis) support, based on gnea/grbl-Mega 1.1.
 6-axis crashes when issueing a move on the C-Axis for yet unknown reasons.
 Work in progress...

+* extended tool offsets to work for all axes simultaneously: e.g. `G43.1 X5 Y10 Z15`
+Very useful on lathes, where the radius offset is on X, and toolholders vary in Z as well.

-I added a project/workspace for Codelite, and a separate upload.sh script.
+* I added a project/workspace for Codelite, and a separate upload.sh script.

 ![GitHub Logo](https://github.com/gnea/gnea-Media/blob/master/Grbl%20Logo/Grbl%20Logo%20250px.png?raw=true)
 ***